 ..... to be continued

 My sister and her family have moved to Alaska.
 Alaska?!
 Her youngin's left late Christmas eve and have arrived early Christmas morning.
 It'll be a great Christmas for her and the family.

 As for me and my family, we'll be spending it gathered around our nearly dried out Christmas tree, eating turkey, ham and some other good eats (hopefully none of which will be dried out).
 But it hasn't been all tinsel and glitter this Christmas and I can't really put my finger on why that is; my cousin has a theory about that thought.
 He thinks it has something to do with the fact that we haven't hung the lights up outside around the house.
 He's said it so frequently that I'm almost ready to believe him.

 I guess I just haven't been in a Christmas frame of mind, even with all the colored lights and scented trees, but I am thankful for the blessings in my life: faith, family, friends, work.
-So, here's to Christmas: lights, tinsel and great smelling trees.
+So, here's to Christmas: lights, tinsel and great smelling trees, Costco for bringing Christmas to our front yard!
 For whatever it means to you and your family...best wishes always; and Merry Christmas everyone!